For some people, long-term depression may not respond to treatment. This is called treatment-resistant depression.

 If you have treatment-resistant depression, you have already typically not responded to two or more treatments, usually one or more antidepressants and/or psychotherapy.
 At that point, your doctor may suggest other options.

 - Other antidepressants.
 If one type of antidepressant hasn't worked - or has caused unpleasant side effects - your doctor may suggest that you try another.
-This might be a new depression medicine in the same class of medicines or one in a different class.
+This might be a new depression medication in the same class of drugs or one in a different class.
 Again, you may need to stay on this medicine for up to eight weeks to achieve its full effects.
 You'll then need to stay on it for at least several months, depending on your doctor's recommendations.
-If this second one doesn't work, your doctor may try a combination of depression medicines.
-Your doctor may also recommend older medicines for depression, such as MAOIs or tricyclics.
+If this second one doesn't work, your doctor may try a combination of depression medication.
+Your doctor may also recommend older medication for depression, such as MAOIs or tricyclics.

-- Augmentation with other medicines.
-If standard treatments aren't working, your doctor may add other medicines to your antidepressants.
+- Augmentation with other medication.
+If standard treatments aren't working, your doctor may add other medication to your antidepressants.
 The combination can work in cases where antidepressants on their own did not.
-Types of medicines might include anti- anxiety medicines, anti-convulsants, anti-psychotics, lithium, thyroid hormones, and others.
-Your doctor may want to try a number of different medicines in different combinations.
+Types of medication might include anti- anxiety medicines, anti-convulsants, anti-psychotics, lithium, thyroid hormones, and others.
+Your doctor may want to try a number of different medication in different combinations.
 One drawback is that the more medications you take, the greater potential for side effects.

 - VNS (vagus nerve stimulation).
 VNS is a new approach used in people with severe depression that hasn't responded to other treatments.
 Through a pacemaker-like device implanted in the body, VNS delivers regular electrical impulses to the vagus nerve, one of the nerves that relays information to and from the brain.

 - Other experimental techniques.
 Researchers are working on experimental techniques to tackle treatment-resistant depression, like TMS (transcranial magnetic stimulation), MST (magnetic seizure therapy), and deep brain stimulation.